eguzki/rlsbin/README.md

 EOM
 ```

-> Note: make sure *rlsbin* is started with the reflection API enabled with the `--grpc-reflection-service` command line option
+> Note: This *grpcurl* command does not get the proto sources, so either provide those RLS proto sources or make sure *rlsbin* is started with the reflection API enabled with the `--grpc-reflection-service` command line option